HeranYang/DG-DDM-Seg/readme.md

 ### About Trained Model
 We have also uploaded our trained DG-DDM-Seg models in the three cross-domain segmentation tasks mentioned above, and one can directly use them for cross-domain image segmentation.
-Due to the restriction of github, the trained models are uploaded to the [Google Drive](???).
+Due to the restriction of github, the trained models are uploaded to the [HuggingFace](https://huggingface.co/hryang/DG-DDM-Seg/tree/main).